riteshyaaa/dev-tinder/before_start.md

 - userAuth middleware
 - add userAuth middleware to /profile api and sedconnectionRequest api
 - set  the expiry jwt token and cookies to 7 Days
+- created a UserSchema method for getJWT and validatePassword